jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/agent/installation.md

 1. Run the container image, for instance:

-   - To check `all` vulnerabilities including static and dynamic:
+   - To check `all` finds including static and dynamic:

      ```sh
      docker run --rm -ti fluidattacks/forces:new forces --token <your-token> -vvv